Easy No-Knead Rosemary Christmas Focaccia

 - It makes a beautiful, festive (and delicious) centerpiece for holiday meals.

-- Fun for the family to make together.
-Kids love helping to make the festive Christmas Tree on top!
+- It’s a fun baking project for the family to make together.
+Kids love helping with the rosemary Christmas tree and tomato ornaments.

 - It’s a yeast bread that requires NO KNEADING.
 That’s reason enough to make it for me.